Violence and Harassment in the Workplace - Family (Domestic) Violence

 - being the victim of vandalism or threats

 Some jurisdictions expressly include domestic or family violence within occupational health and safety legislation, while others do not.
 For example, in Ontario, the Occupational Health and Safety Act includes a provision for “domestic violence” in section 32.0.4.

 In Manitoba, the Employment Standards Code includes “Interpersonal Violence Leave”, which specifically includes domestic violence.
 This type of leave of absence provides targets of domestic violence with paid and unpaid leave so they have the assurance of job protection while they seek safety.
 This action could include finding suitable housing, seeking care for physical or psychological injuries, accessing legal services including putting protective orders in place, etc.

 However, it is the employer's general duty across all jurisdictions to ensure all employees have a safe and healthy workplace, including protecting all employees from various forms of violence.

-A supportive and accommodating workplace provides the individual an opportunity to establish financial independence, and provides the individual with access to the help they need in their unique situation.
+A supportive and accommodating workplace provides the individual with an opportunity to establish financial independence and provides the individual with access to the help they need in their unique situation.